Home » Course » Dessert » Supreme Black Bean Brownies (Easy + Vegan)

 top down view of brownie batter added to muffin tin with nut butter swirl.

-Place the batter into your prepared muffin tin, add a teaspoon of peanut butter to the center, using a toothpick to give it a little swirl.
+Place the batter into your prepared muffin tin, and add a teaspoon of peanut butter to the center, using a toothpick to give it a little swirl.

 top down view of freshly made black bean brownies in a muffin tin.